 The other primary limitation is that there is no auto-correct function.
 Incorrect information must be manually corrected on the digital display.
 Despite the percentage of mistakes being relatively low, time is still required to review the digital display information to ensure it corresponds with that the paper.
 There is no denying that the benefits of OCR scanning technology will revolutionise that way that we record and store data of all descriptions.
 With advancements made every day and a wealth of available smartphone applications, before we know it, the technology will become an integral part of our lives.

-To discover more about optical character recognition software and how it can simplify your businesses’ receipt recording, contact Tab Scanner, the world’s most advanced receipt scanning technology provider.
+To discover more about optical character recognition software and how it can simplify your businesses’ receipt recording, contact Tabscanner, the world’s most advanced receipt scanning technology provider.
+Or click on the button below to get started with the API.